eqbal/crystal_coin/README.md

 The blockchain is supposed to be a collection of blocks.
 We can store all of the blocks in the Crystal list, and that's why we introduce the new class `Blockchain`:

-`Blockchain` will have `chain` and `uncommited_transactions` arrays.
-The `chain` will include all the mined blocks in the blockchain, and `uncommited_transactions` will have all the transactions that has not been added to the blockchain (still not mined).
-Once we initialize `Blockchain`, we create genesis block and add it to `chain` array and we add an empty `uncommited_transactions` array.
+`Blockchain` will have `chain` and `uncommitted_transactions` arrays.
+The `chain` will include all the mined blocks in the blockchain, and `uncommitted_transactions` will have all the transactions that has not been added to the blockchain (still not mined).
+Once we initialize `Blockchain`, we create genesis block (using `Block.first`) and add it to `chain` array and we add an empty `uncommitted_transactions` array.

-We will create `Blockchain#add_transaction` method as well to add transactions to `uncommited_transactions` array.
+We will create `Blockchain#add_transaction` method as well to add transactions to `uncommitted_transactions` array.

 We will create the skeleton of two more functions `Blockchain#mine` and `Blockchain#add_block`.
 For now we'll keep both empty and we will discuss the implementation once we work on `/mine` end-point.
 So for now our `Blockchain` class looks something like: